Postgraduate Certificate in Education International

 Teachers with an international qualification are increasingly sought after to teach and lead in schools and educational organisations around the world.

 Why UWE Bristol?

-This one-year postgraduate international PGCE (iPGCE) from UWE Bristol is for teachers, or aspiring teachers, in international schools or those with an international focus.
+This one-year international Postgraduate Certificate in Education (iPGCE) from UWE Bristol is for teachers, or aspiring teachers, in international schools or those with an international focus.

 Supporting you to provide the best education for learners, we will share different theories, models and practice approaches.